Limerence: Ecstatic union

 Although limerence is usually unrequited, it can lead to a relationship in some cases.
 According to Tennov's theory and observations, small doses of attention from an LO (along with uncertainty) increase the intensity of limerence, and a sensation of buoyancy or "walking on air" is felt when reciprocation seems near.
 "Reciprocation leads to euphoria, followed by a union that might be stable or unstable, and that might or might not endure."
 This "ecstatic union" (a phrase coined by Simone de Beauvoir) is recalled by one of Tennov's informants: "The landlord had given me notice and the bank loan had not gone through, and I could not bring myself to care!
 Whatever happened, it would be wonderful somehow.
 My delight in simply existing eclipsed everything else".
 95% of her survey group called love "a beautiful experience".

 A 2025 study of the largest cross-cultural survey of currently in-love people (who were also in relationships) categorized 29.42% of their sample as "intense" romantic lovers, and 28.57% of those fell in love before their relationship.
 (That is, only 8.4% of the study were both intensely in love and also fell in love before their relationship.
 The majority of intense lovers fell in love after their relationship started, with one month after being the average.)

 Normally then, limerence diminishes inside a relationship, with reciprocity.
 Desire fades because of a habituation effect on dopamine activity: as a reward is more easily and predictably obtained, the dopamine release in response to reward cues decreases.
 Research also suggests that oxytocin activity might inhibit the more excessive effects of addiction, with oxytocin from the attachment system being more active in reciprocated, well-functioning relationships compared to unrequited situations.
 In some cases, however, just getting into a relationship by itself may still not be enough for limerence to diminish, if reciprocation is insufficient.
 According to Tennov, reciprocation must be "sustained and believable", else limerence can continue inside a relationship if the partner (LO) behaves in a nonlimerent way.
 Limerence and uncertainty theory have also been interpreted in terms of attachment anxiety, worsening the symptoms.
-This can be caused both by an anxious attachment style or a situation where (for example) an avoidant partner can make a normally secure person feel and act anxious (which is a problem in psychology, called a person–situation debate).
-One man interviewed by Tennov described being caught in one-sided limerence with his wife "in constant fear of divorce" for 25 years; however, after their eventual breakup he found a different partner whom he did not have this reaction to.
+This can be caused both by an anxious attachment style or a situation where (for example) an avoidant partner can make a normally secure person feel and act anxious (as in the person–situation debate).
+One man interviewed by Tennov described being caught in one-sided limerence with his wife "in constant fear of divorce" for 25 years (until she died); later, however, he found a different partner whom he did not have this reaction to.
+Under the attachment view, passion wanes as a relationship becomes more secure (as uncertainty is reduced).